Housing Hub Listing Quality and Safety Measures

 • All payments are processed through Stripe and PCI DSS compliant

-• The website is authenticated through a secure sockets layer (SSL), meaning the website and content is represented accurately, truthfully and it’s audience will find the content it expects
+• The Housing Hub is authenticated through a Secure Sockets Layer (SSL), meaning the website and content is represented accurately, truthfully and audiences will find the content they expect.

-The security of your personal or organisation information is paramount to us and we use all reasonable endeavours to keep your information in a secure environment and to protect your personal or organisation information from misuse, interference, loss, unauthorised access, modification or disclosure.
-We keep records of the personal or organisation information we gather from you in secure systems, limit access to those systems only to people who need access to the information in order to provide you with the services you have requested, and store information on secure servers or in locked facilities.
+The security of your personal or organisation information is paramount to us.
+We use all reasonable endeavours to keep your information in a secure environment and to protect your personal or organisation information from misuse, interference, loss, unauthorised access, modification or disclosure.
+We keep the information we gather from you in secure systems and/or locked facilities, and limit access to those systems only to people who need access to the information in order to provide you with the services you have requested.

-For a complete view of how we handle your data, please review our Privacy Policy or if you have any questions please feel free to reach out to our team at support@housinghub.org.au
+For a complete view of how we handle your data, please review our Privacy Policy.
+If you have any questions please feel free to reach out to our team at support@housinghub.org.au

 Was this article helpful?